 Please do not give the impression that you are writing officially on behalf of BAPA or any other alliance.
 It is important that the campaign should not give the appearance of being coordinated.
 You are writing as an individual, one of many who are furious about the freezing policy, and the Carson judgment, and ..... and ...

-Airmail from Australia costs $2.35.
+Airmail from Australia costs $2.60, for a standard letter size.
 A one page fax from a private fax machine costs about 50c to UK.
 An email costs hardly anything.
 You have to weigh up whether the communication is getting through or being ignored.
 Some letters are intercepted by "minders", particularly those sent to current ministers.
 But that does not matter, so long as the minder replies.